versionHQ/multi-agent-system/README.md

 - API key errors: Ensure all API keys in the `.env` file are correct and up to date.
 Make sure to add `load_dotenv()` on the top of the python file to apply the latest environment values.
 - Database connection issues: Check if the Chroma DB is properly initialized and accessible.
 - Memory errors: If processing large contracts, you may need to increase the available memory for the Python process.
-- Issues related to dependencies: Delete the `uv.lock` file and `.venv` and run `uv pip install -r requirements.txt -v`.
+- Issues related to dependencies:`rm -rf .venv uv.lock`, `uv cache clean`  and run `uv run pip install -r requirements.txt -v`.
 - Issues related to the AI agents or RAG system: Check the `output.log` file for detailed error messages and stack traces.
 - Issues related to `Python quit unexpectedly`: Check [this stackoverflow article](https://stackoverflow.com/questions/59888499/macos-catalina-python-quit-unexpectedly-error).